jfallmann/diffTF_Fork/docs/chapter1.rst

   .. note:: You do not need to uninstall other Python installations or packages in order to use conda.
 Even if you already have a system Python, another Python installation from a source such as the macOS Homebrew package manager and globally installed packages from pip such as pandas and NumPy, you do not need to uninstall, remove, or change any of them before using conda.

   If you want to install the tools manually and outside of the conda framework, see the following instructions for each of the tools: `snakemake  <http://snakemake.readthedocs.io/en/stable/getting_started/installation.html>`_, `samtools <http://www.htslib.org/download>`_, `bedtools <http://bedtools.readthedocs.io/en/latest/content/installation.html>`_, `Subread <http://subread.sourceforge.net>`_.

+  In addition, *R* is needed along with various packages (see below for details).

 2. Clone the Git repository: